Professional edition active

 View Patient Education

 Down syndrome is an abnormality of chromosome 21 that can cause intellectual disability, microcephaly, short stature, and characteristic facies.
-Diagnosis is suggested by physical anomalies and abnormal development and confirmed by cytogenetic analysis.
-Management depends on specific manifestations and anomalies.
+Diagnosis is suggested by physical anomalies and abnormal development and is confirmed by karyotyping and other cytogenetic analyses.; Management depends on supportive care and treating the associated disease-specific manifestations and anomalies.

 (See also Overview of Chromosomal Abnormalities.)

-Overall incidence in the United States is approximately 1/700 live births (1), and the risk increases gradually with increasing maternal age.
-Based on a large study, at 20 years of maternal age, the risk is 1/1466 births; at 35, it is 1/343; and at 40, it is 1/85 (2).
+The overall incidence in the United States is approximately 1/700 live births (2), and the risk increases gradually with increasing maternal age.
+Based on a large study, at 20 years of maternal age, the predicted odds are 1/1476 births; at 35, they are 1/352; and at 40, they are 1/85 (3).
 However, because most births occur among younger women, the majority of children with Down syndrome are born to women < 35 years; only approximately 20% of infants with Down syndrome are born to mothers > 35 years.

 Etiology of Down Syndrome

 In approximately 95% of cases, Down syndrome is caused by nondisjunction resulting in an extra chromosome 21 (trisomy 21), which is typically maternally derived (1).
-Such people have 47 chromosomes instead of the normal 46.
+Nondisjunction refers to the failure of homologous chromosomes or sister chromatids to separate properly during gamete meiosis.
+Affected people have 47 chromosomes instead of the normal 46.

 Down Syndrome Karyotype